The Quantum Dynamics of Two-component Bose-Einstein Condensate: an $Sp(4,R)$ Symmetry Approach: Group action and quantum dynamics

+which is parameterized by 3 complex number $Z_{11}$, $Z_{22}$, $Z_{12}$ and is 6-dimension in real parameters.
+In mathematical literature, this space belongs to one type of the so-called Cartan classical domains, and is isometric to the quotient space $Sp(4,R)/U(2)$ \cite{perelomov_generalized_1986,coquereaux_conformal_1990}, where $U(2)$ is the unitary group of degree two.
+In the following, we will call the space $\mathcal{B}$ as coherent state parameter (CSP) manifold.

-\section{group action and quantum dynamics}
+\section{Group action and quantum dynamics}

-We are interested in the quantum dynamics where initially the system is in the fully condensate state $|G_0\rangle$, then it evolves according to the quenched Bogoliubov Hamiltonian $\hat{H}_{eff}$.
-Since this Hamiltonian is decoupled for different $\bk, -\bk$ pairs, this renders us to study the time evolution $\hat{U}_\bk (t) \va \equiv e^{-i\hat{H}_\bk t} \va$.
+We are interested in the quantum dynamics where initially the system is in the full condensate state $|G_0\rangle$, then it evolves according to the quenched Bogoliubov Hamiltonian $\hat{H}_\mathrm{eff}$.
+Since this Hamiltonian is decoupled for different $\bk, -\bk$ pairs, this allows us to study the time evolution $\hat{U}_\bk (t) \va \equiv e^{-i\hat{H}_\bk t} \va$.
 And in the following, for simplicity, we will drop the $\bk$ subscript.

 Because the generators of $\mathfrak{sp}(4,R)$ are highly non-commuting operators, the expansion of exponential will be quite complicated.
 To proceed, it is very helpful to decompose the time evolution operator into a normal ordered form as \cite{perelomov_generalized_1986}